nicolasduminil/codeshift-hackathon/README.md

 # Codeshift Hackathon

-This project has been submitted to the CodeShift Hackathon contest.
-It shows four microservices implemented using Apache Camel on Quarkus, as follows:
+This project is provided on the purpose of being submitted to the CodeShift Hackathon contest.
+It shows a micro-services based application implemented using Apache Camel and Quarkus, and deployed on Openshift Developer's Sandbox (Openshift Dedicated).
+The micro-services are as follows:

 - ```xfer-file```: this microservice is polling the ```/tmp/input``` local folder and, as soon as an XML file is comming, it store it in an AWS S3 bucket, which name starts with ```mys3``` followed by a random suffix.
 - ```xfer-s3```: this microservice is listening on the first found AWS S3 bucket which name starts with ```mys3``` and, as soon as an XML file comes in, it splits, tokenizes and streams it, before sending each message to an AWS SQS queue, which name is ```myQue```.